Connectivity of a Family of Bilateral Agreement Random Graphs: Acknowledgements

 \section{Acknowledgements}

-Vijay Subramanian and Hossein Dabirian acknowledge support from NSF via grant CCF-200813.
-We are also grateful to Alan Frieze, Bruce Hajek, Richard La, Remco van der Hofstad and Mehrdad Moharrami for helpful comments.
+Vijay Subramanian and Hossein Dabirian acknowledge support from NSF via grant CCF-2008130.
+We are also grateful to Alan Frieze, Bruce Hajek, Remco van der Hofstad, Richard La and Mehrdad Moharrami for helpful comments.
+Finally, we thank the anonymous reviewers and the associate editor for feedback that greatly improved the readability and presentation of this paper.